Novel Structure: Seven Plot Points You Should Know

 With novels, you’ve got more flexibility – but many writers and theorists would argue that you should hit specific plot points at specific stages in your novel.
 These are the moments that move your story forward – the things you’d likely include in a summary of your plot.

 There are lots of good guides to plot points out there, particularly in the world of screenwriting.
 For novelists, K.M.
-Weiland has written absolutely loads on this, including her excellent book Structuring Your Novel: Essential Keys for Writing an Outstanding Story – but here’s what you need to know in a nutshell.
+Weiland has written absolutely loads on this, including her excellent book Structuring Your Novel: Essential Keys for Writing an Outstanding Story – and you can hear her talk about novel structure and outlining in my self-study seminar pack on Editing Your Novel (#6).

 What Are the Key Milestones Your Plot Should Cover?